ejrp/SCHC-for-Zero-energy-Devices/draft-ramos-schc-zero-energy-devices-01.md

 This type of payload compression is devised specifically for key-value based formats, such as JSON.
 However, other types of formats may be supported as long as the compressor implements the logic to parse the semantics behind the FID.

 ### Fragmentation parameters
-Due to the different types of devices and their energy harvesting capabilities, the actual parameters to fragment the objects have to consider these differences.
+Due to the different types of devices and their energy harvesting capabilities, the actual parameters to fragment the objects have to consider this differences.
 As it is difficult to reconfigure this devices because energy is needed for additional processing and receiving data, the best approach is to create some profiles that match the different types of devices.
 The profiles could depend on the size of packets that the device could manage as well as the expected time that the device might need to collect to send such packet.
 One proposal is to have 4 categories of time-based profiles:

-* **Latency mapping hours.** The devices that maps to this kind of profile would have a source of energy that can recharge the device at least once per hour.
+* Latency mapping hours.
+The devices that maps to this kind of profile would have a source of energy that can recharge the device at least once per hour.
 Therefore the retransmission timers can be set to a maximum of 6 hours, for example, and inactivity timers that may last 3 to 4 hours.
-* **Latency mapping a day**.
+* Latency mapping a day.
 The devices may require a full day to recharge for sending a packet.
 Therefore the retransmission timer may take 4 or 7 days and a inactivity timer of 2 or 3 days.
-* **Latency mapping a week**.
+* Latency mapping a week.
 In this case very infrequently packets are send and therefore it is not expected that a lot of data would be transmitted at once.
 Therefore retransmission timer and inactivity timer would be quite close to the transmission time.
 Could be 2 weeks for inactivity timer and 3 weeks for retransmission timer.
-* **Latency mapping a month.** Similarly to the previous case, the values should also map close to transmission expectation.
+* Latency mapping a month.
+Similarly to the previous case, the values should also map close to transmission expectation.
 2 months for inactivity timer and 3 months for retransmission timer.

 Profiles related to packet sizes:
 * Single value packet